20 of the Greatest Speeches in History

 Washington, D.C., Civil Rights March (1963)

-King demanded the abolition of racism in the US and the protection of economic and civil rights in his speech.
-The talk, which was made in front of almost 250,000 civil and human rights supporters in Washington, D.C., is regarded as one of the most notable speeches in American history.
+King called for the end of racism in the US and the protection of economic and civil rights in his speech.
+Delivered to nearly 250,000 supporters in Washington, D.C., it is one of the most notable speeches in American history.

 4. “Women’s Rights are Human Rights” by Hillary Rodham Clinton

-United Nations Fourth World Conference on Women, Beijing, China (1995)
+Fourth World Conference on Women by the United Nations, Beijing, China (1995)

 5. “Statement to the Court” by Dennis Shepard